 Requirement EMS section 1.
-The Proponent must prepare an Environmental Management Strategy for the project to the satisfaction of the Secretary.
-This strategy must: (a) be submitted to the Secretary for approval within 6 months of the determination of Modification 3 and 4, unless otherwise agreed by the Secretary; Noted (b) provide the strategic framework for environmental management of the project; 2 (c) identify the statutory approvals that apply to the project; 3, 4 (d) set out the role, responsibility, authority and accountability of all key personnel involved in the environmental management of the project; 5.1 (e) set out the procedures that would be implemented to: keep the local community and relevant agencies informed about the operation and environmental performance of the project; 9, 10 receive, record, handle and respond to complaints; 9.5 resolve any disputes that may arise during the course of the project; 9.5 respond to any non-compliance and any incident; and 9.2 respond to emergencies; and Appendix K (f) include: references to any strategies, plans and programs approved under the conditions of this approval; and 1.3 a clear plan depicting all the monitoring to be carried out under the conditions of this approval.
+The Applicant must prepare an Environmental Management Strategy for the development to the satisfaction of the Secretary.
+This strategy must: (a) be submitted to the Secretary for approval within 6 months of the determination of Modification 3 and 4, unless otherwise agreed by the Secretary; Noted (b) provide the strategic framework for environmental management of the development; 2 (c) identify the statutory approvals that apply to the development; 3, 4 (d) set out the role, responsibility, authority and accountability of all key personnel involved in the environmental management of the development; 5.1 (e) set out the procedures that would be implemented to: • keep the local community and relevant agencies informed about the operation 9, 10 and environmental performance of the development; receive, record, handle and respond to complaints; 9.5 resolve any disputes that may arise during the course of the development; 9.5 respond to any non-compliance and any incident; and 9.2 respond to emergencies; and Appendix K (f) include: references to any strategies, plans and programs approved under the conditions of this consent; and 1.3 • a clear plan depicting all the monitoring to be carried out under the conditions of this consent.
 7